VOLT

 Architecture

-How the app, the cluster daemon, storage, workflows, and native tooling fit together.
+Application server, cluster daemon, storage, workflows, and native tooling.

 The mental model

-• the workspace layer is the app your team interacts with,
+• the workspace layer is the application the team interacts with,

 • the runtime layer is the daemon running on connected machines,

-• and the native/tooling layer is the C++ and SDK ecosystem that makes parsing, analysis, 3D export, and automation possible.
+• and the native/tooling layer is the C++ and SDK ecosystem powering parsing, analysis, 3D export, and automation.

 System overview